-(g) Future accounting standards:
+(g) New standards issued and not yet effective::

 Below are new standards, amendments to existing standards and interpretations that have been issued and are not yet effective.
 The Partnership plans to apply the new standards or interpretations in the annual period for which they are effective.